github/docs/content/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app.md

 we're going to create a Ruby server (using [Sinatra](http://www.sinatrarb.com/)) that implements the [web flow](/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) of an application in several different ways.

-{% tip %}
+> [!TIP]

-You can download the complete source code for this project [from the platform-samples repo](https://github.com/github/platform-samples/tree/master/api/).
+> You can download the complete source code for this project [from the platform-samples repo](https://github.com/github/platform-samples/tree/master/api/).

-{% endtip %}

 ## Registering your app